birgersp/dcs-gws/README.md

 Gives each player (client) in the mission the ability to get direction and distance to enemy ground units.
 Ideal when players want a simple way to find enemy ground targets for A/G practice.

 ## How to use
-(Note: The demo video will show how steps 2-5 are performed)
+(Tip: The demo video will show how steps 2-5 are performed)

 1. Download and unpack [the latest release zip](https://github.com/birgersp/dcs-autogft/releases)
 2. (For the ground force tasking system) Add some trigger zones to your DCS World mission
 3. Make a script (a .lua file) for your mission, use the example provided to get started
 4. In your mission, create a mission start trigger
-5. Add two "do script file" actions to the trigger, one to load the autogft standalone (first) and another to load your mission script
+5. Add two "DO SCRIPT FILE" actions to the trigger, one to load the autogft standalone (first) and another to load your mission script
+6. If you want to change your mission script later, you need to reload it into your mission by clicking "open" in the do script file action and select it again

+Use the `unit-types.txt` to view a list of available unit types